Iran Carpet Tour | Persian Rugs and Beyond

 Today you will arrive at the international airport.
 Then you will be transferred to your hotel.

-After some hours rest, you will eat a delicious breakfast with your guide who is waiting for you in the lobby of the hotel and check your daily plan with him.
+After some hours of rest, you will eat a delicious breakfast with your guide who is waiting for you in the hotel lobby, and check your daily plan with him.

 Note: According to your arrival time and your guide’s opinion, you will have a light city tour of Tehran.